ZeroProbability/public-bin/README.md

     convert, links: replace soft links with real files  : for file in `find . -type l`; do echo "`readlink $file` --> $file"; cp --remove-destination `readlink $file` $file; done

+The commands can have placeholders in them with format `${var:default_value}`.
+If the script finds any such placeholders, it prompts user to enter a value.

-I also have following lines in my .bashrc that simplifies command lookup.
+I also have following lines in my `.bashrc` that simplifies command lookup.

     alias lookup="_lookup $*"
     _lookup()